 What will I do during this Nursing internship in Mexico?

-There are a range of different tasks you can get involved in to expand your medical knowledge:
+There is a range of different tasks you can get involved in to expand your medical knowledge:

 - Observe nurses and doctors and shadow them on their rounds